 Information on the Natural Language Processing specialist area.

-The aim of the Natural Language Processing specialist area is to prepare students for entry into PhD programmes or for employment in industrial laboratories undertaking research and development in natural language and speech processing.
+The Natural Language Processing specialist area aims to provide students with the linguistic and computational knowledge and skills needed for entry into PhD programmes or employment focussed on research or development of language technology.

 |Semester 1||Semester 2|